 This product's wide mouth and simple cylindrical body make it a piece of cake to clean.
 It took us a little over a minute to clean this bottle by hand.
 Only the Hydro Flask Wide-Mouth Insulated was faster in our timed cleaning tests with a five-second margin.
 Any wide mouth bottle with a simple lid should compare in terms of ease of cleaning.
 This makes bottles like the Avex Brazos Autoseal or the LifeFactory Flip Cap runners up to the Nalgene and Hydro Flask.

 For reasons stated in our full review, we recommend that your only hand wash this bottle with warm water, soap, and a bottle brush, as opposed to tossing it in the dishwasher.
 However, we'll leave that decision up to you.

-Taking our own measurements, this one came in as our lightest bottle with a rigid body.
-After testing, the Nalgene Wide Mouth was the lightest and easiest to use, even beating out the collapsable bottles that both fell short due to shortcomings in durability, the Platypus SoftBottle, and the ineffective design of the Nomader Collapsible bottle.
+Taking OutdoorGearLab measurements, this one came in as our lightest bottle with a rigid body.
+After testing, the Wide Mouth was the lightest and easiest to use, even beating out the collapsable bottles that both fell short due to shortcomings in durability, the Platypus SoftBottle, and the ineffective design of the Nomader Collapsible bottle.
 The Wide Mouth also weighs only 0.20 ounces per fluid ounce.
 Its light weight and large capacity make it a common favorite for multi-day trips in the backcountry.
 It also pairs with several water filters, which we'll discuss below.

+The Wide Mouth has incredible utility in a wide variety of outdoor sports and recreational activities.
+It has long been a favorite among outdoor enthusiasts.
+Other manufacturers have even designed water filters and backpack sleeves to fit the Nalgene's signature wide mouth and size.
 Adding to its versatility, we found the Nalgene's combination of a translucent bottle with graduated measurements on the outside to be quite helpful when cooking in the backcountry.
 It takes the guess work out of pouring eight ounces of water into your macaroni and cheese or instant mashed potatoes when your measuring cups are still sitting in your kitchen at home.